 At this point, examine the brief again.
 This process is necessary to ensure that any corrections are made, and further clarifications are added.
-It is a valuable time and it will be rewarded when you present your concept ideas to the client before time is invested later on in the implementation stage.
+It is valuable time, and it will be rewarded when you present your concept ideas to the client before time is invested later on in the implementation stage.

 Rand, Paul (1985).
 A Designer’s Art.
 Princeton Architectural Press, New York